bleader/LDPump/pages/1_quick_start.md

 - Wedges:
   * Generally front sits between 55 and 60°, sometimes more, but that's less common
-  * Back is ofter as close to 0 as possible, higher angles will work, but will probably provide less power from the back, which isn't a real issue, especially if you're just looking for a quick test
+  * Back is often as close to 0 as possible, higher angles will work, but will probably provide less power from the back, which isn't a real issue, especially if you're just looking for a quick test
 - Hardware: